xuewyang/randomforest/README.md

 2. Bagging reduces the variance of the base learner but has limited effect on the bias.

+3. The same greedy algorithm is used to create each tree, meaning that it is likely that the same or very similar trees will be correlated.
+This makes the predictions similar.

 ### Random Forest

 RF grows a forest of many trees.
 It grows each tree on an independent bootstrap sample from the training data.
+Different from bagging, it forces the decision trees to be different by limiting the features that the greedy algorithm can evaluate at each split point when creating the tree.
+For example, the number of attrabutes to be considered for the split is limited to be the square root of the number of input features.
+This will make trees to be more different from each other (uncorrelated), resulting predicitons that are more diverse and a combined prediction that often has better performance.

 #### The algorithm